KyleRego/KyleRego.github.io/collections/_posts/2024-09-17-mocking-http-user.markdown

 }
 {% endhighlight %}

 For now this works, but I imagine I will need something more to cover tests of cases where the user is unauthenticated.
-In discovering the above solution, I found I could not use and mock easily `FindFirstValue` of `ClaimsPrincipal` due to it being an extension method.
+In discovering the above solution, I found I could not use `FindFirstValue` of `ClaimsPrincipal` because I could not mock it due to it being an extension method.

-The kind of unit test will pass while the running app is failing if you forget to register the authorization handler for dependency injection in `Program.cs` (I did make this mistake today):
+Unit tests that use this will pass while in the running app things are failing if you forgot to register the authorization handler for dependency injection in `Program.cs` (I made this mistake today):

 {% highlight c# %}
 builder.Services.AddSingleton<IAuthorizationHandler, UserCanAccessEntityHandler>();